Cacti/documentation/Data-Sources.md

 - A 24 port switch and you poll the device via snmp and graph all of the ports then there will be 24 data sources

-Note, if you add more graphs that base their data on the original data source that would not count as another data source since it uses the already existing source.
+Note: if you add more graphs that base their data on the original data source that would not count as another data source since it uses the already existing source.